 Much later, in 1909, Hiram Bingham arrived and explored Choquequirao.

 Many knew of the Inca archaeological remains at Choquequirao in addition to Machu Picchu.
-However, it is considered that Hiram Bingham, the discoverer of Machu Picchu, discovered Choquequirao in 1909, and he made the importance of the Inca site known to the world.
+However, it is considered that Hiram Bingham, the discoverer of Machu Picchu, also discovered Choquequirao in 1909 and made the importance of the Inca site known to the world.

 Choquequirao was discovered in 1909.
-A young Yale historian and explorer named Hiram Bingham first stumbled upon this citadel while searching for the last bastion of the lost Inca civilization.
+A young Yale historian and explorer, Hiram Bingham, first stumbled upon this citadel while searching for the last bastion of the lost Inca civilization.
 He stayed a few days and moved on, apparently impressed by its architecture.

 Due to the site’s remote location, excavation began only in the 1970s.
 Since then, work has continued to unearth and restore many of the ruins still covered by jungle.

-Today, the Peruvian government is working to recover the entire Choquequirao archaeological complex and turn it into a tourist destination, along with Machu Picchu, on a nine-day trekking route.
+Today, the Peruvian government is working to restore the entire Choquequirao archaeological complex and turn it into a tourist destination, alongside Machu Picchu, as part of a nine-day trekking route.

-Architecturally, Choquequirao is similar to Machu Picchu and is spread over six square kilometers.
-Two plazas follow the Inca urban design and house significant structures such as temples, elite residences, and fountain and bath systems.
+Architecturally, Choquequirao is similar to Machu Picchu and spans 6 square kilometers.
+Two plazas follow the Inca urban design and house significant structures, including temples, elite residences, fountains, and bath systems.

 There are a couple of important and exciting features of Choquequirao’s architecture.
 There is unique art on a set of terraces by the staircase of the central plaza.
-The city’s builders decorated each patio with white rocks in the shape of llamas or alpacas, now thought to pay homage to this animal as used to transport food and supplies.
+The city’s builders decorated each patio with white rocks shaped like llamas or alpacas, which are now thought to pay homage to these animals used to transport food and supplies.

 Two unusual sites lie below the two plazas; they are step terraces designed around water.
-Experts believe that water played an essential factor in this city due to its extensive hydraulic system compared to the archaeological center of Tipon south of Cusco.
+Experts believe that water played an essential role in this city through its extensive hydraulic system, unlike in the archaeological center of Tipon, south of Cusco.

-The city complex comprises nine sectors, including the political and religious center, the source system of aqueducts, and canals.
-Most buildings were used for ceremonial purposes, as residences for the priests, or to store food.
+The city complex comprises nine sectors, including the political and religious center, the aqueduct system, and the canals.
+Most buildings were used for ceremonial purposes, as residences for priests, or for storing food.

-The residential area is located in the lower zone, while the flanks of the mountains contain the cultivation terraces.
+The residential area is located in the lower zone, while the mountain flanks host cultivation terraces.
 Some irrigation canals were used permanently, while others were temporary.
 It also includes a group of family houses called Piquiwasi.

 The ceremonial area is located around the central plaza, which was dedicated to worshiping the gods of the mountain, the river, and other natural systems.
 Two levels of temples and buildings, such as the Sunturwasi, were built for various purposes and collective services.

-The central plaza, or Huaqaypata, divided the site in two.
+The central plaza, or Huaqaypata, divided the site into two.
 It is a two-story stone construction.

 Typical constructions of the main Inca centers; the purpose of these deposits was to store products for food, clothing, and others.
 In Choquequirao, these platforms have internal subdivisions.